People at Work

 When it comes to fairness and consistency, Kevin suggested employers should break with standard practice and institute “no-negotiations” policies on salary offers.
 “Negotiations perpetuate bias,” Travonnie added.
 “Contrary to our assumptions, most candidates sigh with relief when told they don’t have to argue their value before getting the job.
 You can tell them what they’re going to make, how you landed on that number, and how they can grow their salaries in the future.”

-Travonnie and Kevin both noted that embracing these strategies does more than help employers promote diversity, equity and inclusion.
-“Closing these wage and opportunity gaps also promotes employee retention,” they said, because when staff feel seen and valued, they are much more likely to stick around to fulfill the work of the mission.
+Travonnie and Kevin both noted that embracing these strategies does more than help employers promote diversity, equity, and inclusion.
+“Closing these wage and opportunity gaps also promotes employee retention,” they said because when staff feel seen and valued, they are much more likely to stick around to fulfill the work of the mission.

-You can watch the related webinar hereor check out our upcoming and past webinars here.
+You can watch the related webinar here, or check out our upcoming and past webinars here.

 Kevin Ramirez